-It's not just foods that fight stress—drinks can, too.
+It's not just about consuming foods for stress—drinks can help, too.
 That's why Alex Caspero, R.D., creator of Delish Knowledge, suggests downing tart cherry juice if you're feeling particularly harried.
 "Sugary and highly caffeinated foods and drinks can increase jittery feelings and spike blood sugar levels, which can affect your mood," she explains.

 But cherry juice offers a melatonin fix that can not only help calm you down but also encourage healthy sleep patterns.
 Sip on a glass in the evening, or finish your workout with an 8-ounce glass, as it may speed up workout recovery.

 One cup of cooked broccoli contains twice as much vitamin C as a medium orange, which helps control blood pressure and cortisol levels.
 It also strengthens the immune system, which can be weakened by stress (making you more susceptible to colds).
 Mix broccoli into a morning omelet, or dip it into hummus for an afternoon snack.
-(You could also try these healthy Thai recipes that'll make you forget all about takeout.)
+(You could also try these healthy Thai recipes full of several best foods for stress.)

 One serving of this healthy nut contains 20 percent of your daily recommended value of magnesium, a mineral that also helps manage cortisol levels.
 Studies have also shown that magnesium has a calming effect on the nervous system and may promote better sleep.
 "Plus, we all want to crunch on something when we're stressed, right?" says Langer.
-Keep a stash close by, and divide into one-ounce servings (about the size of a shot glass) to nibble on throughout the day.
+Keep a stash of this top food for stress close by, and divide into one-ounce servings (about the size of a shot glass) to nibble on throughout the day.

 9. Citrus Fruits

 An apple a day may keep the doctor away, but oranges can ward off stress.
 "High doses of vitamin C have been shown to acutely lower blood pressure, which can spike during periods of stress," says Caspero.
 (Here are nine ways to get your fill of vitamin C with citrus fruits.)
-For more hunger-fighting fiber, snack on the whole fruit rather than gulping on the juice alone, as juicing often strips fruits of the important nutrient.
+For more hunger-fighting fiber from this best food for stress, snack on the whole fruit rather than gulping on the juice alone, as juicing often strips fruits of nutrients.

-Rather than reaching for a box of chocolates, soothe your sweet tooth with strawberry slices.
-"When we're stressed, we like to take our minds off what's going on, so we turn to food because it makes us feel good and it distracts us," says Langer.
-Certain foods that you enjoyed as a kiddo, say, chocolate, potato chips, or chicken casserole, may elicit fond memories, "so we eat them to put ourselves back into that happy place," she says.
+Rather than reaching for a box of chocolates, soothe your sweet tooth with strawberry slices, says Langer.
 Besides being a source of natural sugars (rather than added ones that can cause a blood sugar roller coaster), a cup of strawberries provides 149 percent of your daily recommended value of blood pressure-controlling vitamin C.